 4.3 What other factors may influence the choice of financing structure?

-- The size and complexity of the project;
+- the value, nature and complexity of the construction project;

 4.4 What types of security and other protections are available to lenders to safeguard their position?